 Building on the growing momentum to address climate change impacts to coastal California, there are many funding, training and capacity-building events upcoming.
-These include Coastal Climate Change featured at the California Adaptation Forum, a free workshop on Sea-level Rise and Shoreline Change Planning Tools, 4th Climate Assessment Public Meetings, CivicSpark Climate Readiness Teams for Capacity-building for Local Governments in CA, the Kresge Foundation Initiative for Climate-Resilience for Low-income People, the State Coastal Conservancy Climate Ready Grant Program, and Local Technical Assistance Grants for Climate Change Impacts to Economic Development.
+These include the California Adaptation Forum, a free workshop on Sea-level Rise and Shoreline Change Planning Tools, 4th Climate Assessment Public Meetings, CivicSpark Climate Readiness Teams for Capacity-building for Local Governments in CA, the Kresge Foundation Initiative for Climate-Resilience for Low-income People, the State Coastal Conservancy Climate Ready Grant Program, and Local Technical Assistance Grants for Climate Change Impacts to Economic Development.
 Click here to learn more.

 - Ocean Protection Council (OPC) LCP Sea-level Rise Grant Program: $1.2 million available for work that supports LCP updates specifically to address sea-level rise, including sea-level rise modeling, vulnerability assessments, and adaptation planning and policy development.

 - Coastal Commission LCP Planning Assistance Grant Program: $1 million available for updating and certifying LCPs; may include updates to address impacts of climate change and sea-level rise.

 The OPC, Coastal Commission, and State Coastal Conservancy worked together to manage these two separate grant programs.
-To simplify the process for applicants, and streamline the review of the proposals, these two programs are offering a joint application (application period closed on July 7, 2014).
+To simplify the process for applicants, and streamline the review of the proposals, these two programs are offered a joint application (application period closed on July 7, 2014).

 - View the announcement and application instructions.

 - Download the application.
-Applications are due July 7, 2014
+Applications were due July 7, 2014

 - View responses to frequently asked questions (updated April 29, 2014).